Hereditary Sensory Neuropathy Type I

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

 TTY: (866) 411-1010

-Organizations related to Neuropathy, Hereditary Sensory, Type I
+Organizations related to Hereditary Sensory Neuropathy Type I

-Mandler S, Pearl PL.
-Hereditary Sensory Neuropathy Type II.
-In: NORD Guide to Rare Disorders.
+Mandler S, Pearl P. Hereditary Sensory Neuropathy Type I. In: NORD Guide to Rare Disorders.
 Lippincott Williams & Wilkins.
 Philadelphia, PA.
 2003:570.